History of endoscopic ultrasonography(EUS)

 46. Michelle A, Anderson MD, James M, Scheiman MD.
 Initial experience with an electronic radial array echoendoscope: Randomized comparison with a mechanical sector scanning echoendoscope in humans.
 Gastrointestinal Endoscopy 56(4):573-577, 2002

-Hisanaga reported examination of humans in all papers.
+Hisanaga reported examinations of humans in all papers.
 Apart from gagging, no serious complications were encountered in all transesophageal and transgastric examinations by Hisanaga.
 Medical Doctor Hisanaga himself developed all transesophageal and transgastric systems without help of any electric companies or organizations except that of Asako Hisanaga.